isomerpages/enterprisesg-cpso/_suppliers/supplying-controlled-goods/list-of-controlled-goods.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Fuse (13-amp or less) for use in a 13-amp plug, which is a device that,
+<p>Fuses (13-amp or less) for use in a 13-amp plug, which are devices that,
-by the fusion of one or more of its specially designed and proportioned components, opens the circuit in which it is inserted and breaks the current when this exceeds a given value for a sufficient time.</p>
+by the fusion of one or more of their specially designed and proportioned components, open the circuit in which they are inserted and break the current when it exceeds a given value for a sufficient time.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>SS 167: 1977</p>